 Submit your renewal forms on time!
 Organizations that are active in 2017-2018 and wish to continue in the 2018-2019 academic year must submit the required renewal paperwork by Friday, June 1, 2018.
 See the "Renewing a current student organization" section below for instructions.

-Student organizations must abide by Moorpark College's Food Safety Regulations when providing food to its club members or to the broader MC community.
+Student organizations must abide by Moorpark College's Food Safety Regulations when providing food to club members or to the broader MC community.
 Regulations differ slightly, depending on if the meeting or event is a public/community event (advertised off campus, including social media, and is open to anyone/everyone can attend; examples might include fairs or festivals; grand openings, give-away events, or any other event that is designed to increase, celebrate, or promote a business is not a community event) or a private event (specific/restricted guest list in which only those individuals on the list may attend the event).

 For public/community events that have been advertised, are held in a public place, or the general public is invited to attend AND the event meets the definition of a public/community event, then the event is to be regulated and requires a permit.
 The event organizer must apply for a permit from the Ventura County Environmental Health Division (VC EHD) at least 45 days before the event in which food vendors will be present and will be preparing and selling food to the public.
 The application form must be signed by a Temporary Food Facility-Certified Moorpark College staff person, and it must be submitted to the College Business Services Office no less than 45 days before your event in order to ensure approval from the VC EHD to have food at your event.

 Public/community events that feature food often include either a Mobile Food Facility (MFF; a permitted vehicle, like food trucks or food carts) or a Temporary Food Facility (TFF; a food booth that sells or gives away food or drinks).
 MFFs that possess a current annual health permit issued by VC EHD do not require the submission of a TFF application.
 TFFs that give away food or drinks from a temporary structure or a non-permitted facility such as a school or park kitchen need to submit a TFF application.
 TFF applications and instructions can be found on the VC EHD website.
 Scroll down to "Hiring a food truck" section for more information about this process.

 Private events or meetings